As a result of the growing climate change crisis, the demand for sustainability has been amplified over recent years.

 Unfortunately, resolving the paper issue is only half the battle for the print industry.
 There’s also the ink to think about.

 Traditionally, inks have been made using petroleum oil — a non-renewable resource which releases high amounts of volatile organic compounds (VOCs) into the atmosphere.
 However, many printers are now starting to invest in alternative methods that are less damaging to the environment.

 Vegetable and plant-based inks — usually made with soy — are more sustainable and release only small amounts of VOCs.
 As these types of ink lend themselves better to de-inking, they can also be readily recycled.

 As a whole, the print industry is clearly listening to the demand for sustainability — taking notably positive and decisive steps to help make working practices more environmentally friendly.

-At A3 Design & Print, we’re incredibly proud of both our FSC and World Land Trust ‘carbon balanced’ certifications, which demonstrate our commitment to the environment and sustainability.
-These accreditations show we are actively seeking to reduce the carbon footprint of our industry — using wood, paper and other products made with materials from properly managed forests and recycled sources.
+At A3 Design & Print, we’re incredibly proud of our FSC certification, which demonstrates our commitment to the environment and sustainability.
+This accreditation shows we are actively seeking to reduce the carbon footprint of our industry — using wood, paper and other products made with materials from properly managed forests and recycled sources.
 We are delighted to offer paper produced with eco-friendly manufacturing practices, as well as giving our customers the option to use biodegradable soy ink.